Lawrence Lewis Jr.: Early life and education

-Lawrence Lewis Jr. was born on July 6, 1918, in Wilmington, North Carolina to Louise Wise Lewis Francis and Lawrence Lewis Sr. When Lewis was an infant, his family moved to St. Augustine, Florida and lived at Kirkside, Henry Flagler’s former home, which Lewis’s mother had inherited as Flagler’s niece.
+Lawrence Lewis Jr. was born on July 6, 1918, in Wilmington, North Carolina, to Louise Wise Lewis Francis and Lawrence Lewis Sr. When Lewis was an infant, his family moved to St. Augustine, Florida, and lived at Kirkside, Henry Flagler’s former home, which Lewis’s mother had inherited as Flagler’s niece.

-Lewis attended Woodberry Forest School in Orange, Virginia and the University of Virginia in Charlottesville.
+Lewis attended Woodberry Forest School in Orange, Virginia, and the University of Virginia in Charlottesville.
 He studied architecture and was a member of Phi Kappa Sigma fraternity and secret society Eli Banana.
 He withdrew from college in 1941 and enlisted in the U.S. Army during World War II.
 He was initially stationed at Fort Hood in Texas and actively served in Italy where he was wounded.
 He received three battle stars and two Purple Hearts for his service.

 Career

 After the war, Lewis followed in his great-uncle’s footsteps, opening his own set of hotels.
 He owned Club Peace and Plenty in Exuma, Bahamas as well as the Runner Hotel in Wrightsville Beach, North Carolina.
 He served as the executive Vice President and Director of Flagler Systems, Inc., the product of a merger between the Florida East Coast Hotel Company and the Model Land Company.
-Flagler Systems owned and operated several hotels in Florida, including the Ponce de Leon Hotel (often called The Ponce) and the Ponce de Leon Motor Lodge in St. Augustine and the Breakers in Palm Beach.
+Flagler Systems owned and operated several hotels in Florida, including the Hotel Ponce de Leon (often called The Ponce) and the Ponce de Leon Motor Lodge in St. Augustine and the Breakers in Palm Beach.

 Flagler College

-In 1963 administrators at Mount Ida College in Newton, Massachusetts approached Lewis about buying the Ponce Hotel to open a women’s college in St. Augustine; Lewis agreed to the sale on the condition that the school be called Flagler College.
-The first iteration of the college failed, but was reorganized in 1968 and still operates today.
+In 1968 administrators at Mount Ida College in Newton, Massachusetts, approached Lewis about buying the Hotel Ponce de Leon to open a women’s college in St. Augustine; Lewis agreed to the sale on the condition that the school be called Flagler College.
+The first iteration of the college failed, but was reorganized with Lewis's assistance as a co-ed college in 1971.
+In 2018, Flagler College celebrated its 50th anniversary.

 Lewis and his sister Mary Lily Flagler "Molly" Lewis Wiley funded much of the renovation cost to make the Ponce suitable for collegiate life, totaling close to $14 million, with their own money.
-Additional funding was sourced from the Flagler Foundation and the William R. Kenan Jr. Charitable Trust.
+Additional significant funding was provided through the Flagler Foundation and the William R. Kenan, Jr. Charitable Trust.

 The Lewis family continued to provide financial support to the college after his initial gift.
-Their donations funded the renovation of nearby homes for administrative offices and the construction of the college's gymnasium, auditorium, tennis center, a men's residence hall, and the William L. Proctor Library, as well as a number of student scholarships and endowments.
+Their donations funded the renovation of nearby houses connected historically to the Hotel Ponce de Leon.
+They became administrative offices.
+Lewis funded construction of the college's gymnasium, auditorium, tennis center, a men's residence hall, and the William L. Proctor Library, as well as a number of student scholarships and endowments.
 He also served as the Chairman of the college's Board of Trustees for twenty years.